mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 > Heaven and earth are narrow; sun, moon, and stars all at once go dark.

-"Heaven and earth are narrow": incompatible with this task of that fundamental vehicle of transcendence, which is called vastness, and the truth.
+"Heaven and earth are narrow" – in comparison with this task of that fundamental vehicle of transcendence, which is called vastness, and the truth.
 If you actualize it, this is actual practice.
 What is that?
 Throw yourself into it, into the bar; that means do something with wholeheartedness.
 At that time, you can create vastness.

-If you compare [them] with this vastness which is called truth, even the heaven and earth are very narrow.
+If you compare [them] with this vastness which is called truth, even heaven and earth are very narrow.
 Even the earth and any other planets; whatever you see [or] you can picture [in] the human world, including other planets, that is still pretty narrow, because it is still something you can think, you can envision.
 In comparison with vastnesss and the truth, even the heavens and earth are too narrow.

 And "sun and moon and stars all at once go dark".
-Even the planets, even the moon, even the stars - all are still dark, because that vastness is completely clear.
+Even the sun, even the moon, even the stars – all are still dark, because that vastness is completely clear.
 You cannot stay there; but it’s very clear.
 Even the sun – it’s bright, very bright in this world, brightest being in this world – it’s still dark.
 That is what [Engo Zen Master](glossary#engo-kokugon) wants to say.

 ##### 34:52

 > Even if blows of the staff fall like rain and shouts roll like thunder, you still haven’t lived up to the task of the fundamental vehicle of transcendence.

 “Even if blows of the staff fall like rain“: that means, [Rinzai](glossary#rinzai-zen ) [Zen Masters](glossary#zen-master) or other Zen Masters use a staff [or] stick, hitting the monks in order to encourage insight.
-That giving the blows to the monks is just like rain, falling rain, constantly hitting – but still you can’t live up to the truth, no matter how long you hit the monk, screaming, shouting.
+That giving the blows to the monks is just like rain, falling rain, constantly hitting – but still you cannot live up to the truth, no matter how long you hit the monk, screaming, shouting.
 Screaming means shouting just like thunder, a big shout which makes everybody wake up.
 Even though you use this, still you cannot live up to the truth.
 It’s still something explained, demonstrated.

 So that’s why he says he says, “Even if blows of the staff fall like rain and shouts roll like thunder, you still haven’t lived up to the task of the fundamental vehicle of transcendence."

 ##### 36:45

-> Even the [Buddhas](glossary#buddha) of the three times can only know it for themselves; the successive generations of [patriarchs](glossary#ancestor) have not been able to bring it up in its entirety.
+> Even the [Buddhas](glossary#buddha) of the [three times](glossary#three-times) can only know it for themselves; the successive generations of [patriarchs](glossary#ancestor) have not been able to bring it up in its entirety.

-"Even the [Buddhas](glossary#buddha) of the three times..." – Past, present, future; all Buddhas.
+"Even the [Buddhas](glossary#buddha) of the [three times](glossary#three-times)..." – Past, present, future; all Buddhas.

 "... can only know it for themselves."
 What, just for themselves?
 Not for the good of all beings?